langfuse/langfuse/CONTRIBUTING.md

 - Publish Docker image to GitHub Packages if CI passes

+## Staging environment

+We have a staging environment at [https://staging.langfuse.com](https://staging.langfuse.com) that is used for preview deployments of pull requests.

+Limitations of preview deployments:

+- SSO is not available as dynamic domains are not supported by most SSO providers
+- When making changes to the database, migrations to the staging database need to be applied manually by a maintainer.
+If you want to interactively test database changes in the staging environment, please reach out.

 ## License

 Langfuse is MIT licensed, except for `ee/` folder.
 See [LICENSE](LICENSE) and [docs](https://langfuse.com/docs/open-source) for more details.